shiwano/grunt-yaml/README.md

 Type: `RegExp` or `String`
 Default value: `null`

-A value that specify file pattern to not compile.
+A value that specifies file pattern not to compile.

 #### options.space
 Type: `Number`